walmartlabs/concord-website/docs/processes-v2/flows.md

     - log: "And ${lastError.cause.payload.whoToBlame.mainCulpit} is responsible for it!"
 ```

-If the process runs longer than the specified [timeout](./configuration.html#process-timeout),
+If the process runs longer than the specified [timeout](./configuration.html#running-timeout),
-Concord cancels is and executes the special `onTimeout` flow:
+Concord cancels it and executes the special `onTimeout` flow:

 ```yaml
 configuration: